 The three primary types of solvents for precision cleaning are oxygenated, hydrocarbon and halogenated solvents.
 Oxygenated solvents include alcohols, ethers, esters, glycol ethers, glycol ether esters and ketones.
 Solvents like alcohol evaporate completely, do not leave a residue and are frequently used to treat areas of concern during the inspection.
 Hydrocarbon solvents are petroleum-based with chemical structures that contain hydrogen and carbon atoms.
 The two main types of hydrocarbon solvents include aliphatic solvents such as gasoline, kerosene and hexane.
 Aromatic solvents often used as degreasing agents include benzene, xylene, and toluene.
 Halogenated solvents contain halogen atoms and because they are stable, non-flammable and evaporate quickly, were commonly used for precision cleaning.
 For environmental reasons, many halogenated solvents have been or are being phased out.

 Vapor degreasing uses condensed solvent vapors on the parts in a vapor degreasing machine.
 The vapor degreaser has two tanks, a metal basket, and bands of cooling coils.
 One tank heats the solvent and the second tank collects the residual solvent.
 This method is effective for removing oil, grease wax, and other solvent-soluble particles from parts with inaccessible areas.

 Machines and systems operating in an oxygen-enriched environment must be kept free of organic and inorganic contaminants.
-A failure to keep machines and their parts in strict compliance with the stringent oxygen cleaning requirements could lead to a dangerous and accidental ignition or combustion.
+A failure to keep machines and their parts in strict compliance with the stringent oxygen cleaning requirements could lead to accidental ignition or combustion.
 Companies can lower their risk of an explosion due to risky particles by using thorough oxygen cleaning methods.

 Contact AMF Technologies with any questions you may have.